pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 ![screenshot](images/screenshot3.png)

-The available element types are described in the CloudForms [Lifecycle and Automation Guide](https://access.redhat.com/documentation/en-US/Red_Hat_CloudForms/3.2/html-single/Lifecycle_and_Automation_Guide/index.html#sect-Service_Dialogs), although with CloudForms 3.2 they gain several useful new features.
+The available element types are described in the CloudForms [Lifecycle and Automation Guide](https://access.redhat.com/documentation/en-US/Red_Hat_CloudForms/3.2/html-single/Lifecycle_and_Automation_Guide/index.html#sect-Service_Dialogs), although with ManageIQ _Botvinnik_ (CloudForms Management Engine 5.4) they gain several useful new features.

 ### Dynamic Elements

-Prior to CloudForms 3.2 only one element type was capable of dynamic (run-time) population - the _Dynamic Drop Down List_.
-Now with CloudForms 3.2 most dialog element types are capable of dynamic population, and so the _Dynamic Drop Down List_ has been removed as a separate element type.
+Prior to ManageIQ _Botvinnik_ only one element type was capable of dynamic (run-time) population - the **Dynamic Drop Down List**.
+Now with ManageIQ _Botvinnik_ most dialog element types are capable of dynamic population, and so the **Dynamic Drop Down List** has been removed as a separate element type.

-Dynamic elements are populated from a Method, called either when the service dialog is initially displayed, or from an optional _Refresh_ button.
+Dynamic elements are populated from a Method, called either when the service dialog is initially displayed, or from an optional **Refresh** button.
 The URI to the Method is specified when we add the element and select the checkbox to make it dynamic.

 #### Populating the Dynamic Fields

-The dynamic element has/is its own $evm.object, and we need to populate some pre-defined hash key/value pairs to define the dialog field settings, and to load the data to be displayed.
+The dynamic element has/is its own `$evm.object`, and we need to populate some pre-defined hash key/value pairs to define the dialog field settings, and to load the data to be displayed.

 ```ruby
 dialog_field = $evm.object